Slowdeb/Tryhackme/Alfred.md

 -- Download Nishang "Invoke-PowerShellTcp.ps1" payload script provided by the room.
 Nishang is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security.

--- A python SimpleHTTPServer in order to host the file that the remote machine will try to donwload.
+-- A python SimpleHTTPServer in order to host the file that the remote machine will try to download.
 We can do this by typing this command on a kali machine:

 ```
 python -m SimpleHTTPServer